-But, let’s talk about the beach for now.
-If you enjoy the wind and water sports combo, Lima has so much to offer you.
-You can visit Miraflores where you can head out and catch some wind by windsurfing or paragliding or swimming with the wild sea lions at Palomino Islands.
+But let’s talk about the beach for now.
+Lima has so much to offer you if you enjoy the wind and water sports combo.
+You can visit Miraflores, where you can head out and catch some wind by windsurfing or paragliding or swimming with the wild sea lions at Palomino Islands.

 If you prefer to be on your own and away from the crowd, head to Cabo Blanco, Los Organos, Huanchaco, and Las Pocitas.
 Where you can either go surfing or read a book at peace, these are the areas that are popular with the locals too.

 Itinerary #2: Winter or Climbing Trip (Chile and Argentina)

 Some people, especially children, get their long vacation off from work during summer to match the school break.
 If you are looking for some winter fun during the summer in Europe or Northern America, check out this 3 weeks South America itinerary for winter.

 Because of the precious Andes Mountains, the countries of Chile and Argentina are all perfect for all winter activities, such as skiing and snowboarding.
 Ski resorts here are a bit cheaper than in North America or Europe, but nonetheless, magnificent.